 I know, I know.
 A “bargain” is so, so tempting.
 But I want to share why race directors are offering these low prices:

 The earlier athletes register for races, the better it is for race directors.
 It gives them cash flow that enables them to purchase critical items for the race (such as insurance, permits, aid station supplies, swag, etc.).
-This is a better option than borrowing money to fund the race (read: spending money that they are unsure that they will actually get back in the form of race entries).
+This is a better option than going into debt and borrowing money to fund the race (read: spending money that they are unsure that they will actually get back in the form of race entries).
 Offering a lower price early on is better from a business perspective for them, as that cash flow is more valuable to them than the extra profit they would get from charging slightly more on the race entry closer to race day.

 All of this to say: Race directors offer low pricing early on (and around this time of year) because it’s what is best for them.
 I don’t say this to be disrespectful to race directors.
 I understand fully from a business perspective why they do what they do, and I truly do respect them for making a decision that is best for the operation of the race and their business.
-However, it’s true that they’re doing this because it’s best for them.
+However, it is true that they’re doing this because it’s best for them.
 And when they are making a decision that is best for them, it doesn’t necessarily also mean that that same decision is also what is best for you - the athlete.

 Registering too early for an event - even at a relatively low price - can be very, very risky.
 The longer lead time you have before a race, the more risk that something unexpected might pop up, training might not go as planned, etc. You could get injured.
 Something in your family dynamics or personal life may change.
 You could get a promotion at work and have a higher workload than you anticipate.
 You could decide that something else seems more exciting in the meantime.